Which sex is the worst about washing up? Why is it so important? We’ve got the dirty truth on how and when to wash your hands.

 Swelling.
 Because of fluid retention, you may have swelling in various parts of the body, including:

-The swelling may be painful.
-It may also cause rapid weight gain.
+The swelling is generally not painful.
+It may cause rapid weight gain.

 Changes in urine.
 You may have foamy or bubbly urine, caused by proteinuria.